The shift: from “best dog food” to “ask the AI”

 | — | Avg. mid-size DTC pet brand | Various | <3% of responses |

-* AI mention rates based on structured testing across ChatGPT, Perplexity, Claude, and Gemini using standardized industry queries.
-Full methodology.
+AI mention rates based on structured testing across major AI platforms using standardized industry queries (2026).

 The pattern is clear.
 Chewy — publicly traded (NYSE: CHWY), with $11.15 billion in net sales for fiscal year 2024 and over 20 million active customers — dominates AI responses across every pet category.
 PetSmart, the largest specialty pet retailer with approximately 1,650 stores and an estimated $9.7 billion in annual revenue, follows closely.
 Petco (NASDAQ: WOOF), with approximately 1,500 stores and $6.3 billion in revenue (2024 annual report), rounds out the top three.